Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 - If you own gear, regular tuning protects performance and extends its lifespan

-- If you rent for the season from Christy Sports or Sturtevant's, complimentary tuning (wax, edge work, binding checks) is included at any of the 19 season rental locations all winter
+- If you rent for the season from Christy Sports or Sturtevant's, complimentary tuning (wax, edge work, binding checks) is included all winter

-- If you rent daily, well-tuned gear often determines how your day feels on snow
+- If you rent daily, well-tuned gear often decides how your day feels on snow

 When you're ready, our teams can help restore glide, edge hold, and control.